G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for your-instance.md

 Cloud-init will execute two steps based on this configuration.

-1. Cloud-init creates a new file named `00-add-static-ip.yaml` in `/etc/netplan` with instructions to add static IP addresses for both IPv4 (`192.170.1.25`) and IPv6 (`2020:1::1`).
+- First, cloud-init will create a new file named *00-add-static-ip.yaml* in */etc/netplan* with instructions to add static IP addresses for both IPv4 (192.170.1.25) and IPv6 (2020:1::1.)
 The permission of the file is 0644, which means it is readable by any user and writable by cloud-init.

-2. When the instance is rebooted (using the `power_state` block configuration), cloud-init will try to merge the network configuration for both `00-add-static-ip.yaml` and `50-cloud-init.yam` files so that you can have the static IP addresses added to the “enp3s0” network interface.
+- When the instance is rebooted (using the *power_state* block configuration), cloud-init will try to merge the network configuration for both *00-add-static-ip.yaml* and *50-cloud-init.yaml* files so that you can add static IP addresses to the *enp3s0* network interface.

-Access the instance once it is ready and run the following command:
+Access the instance once it is ready, and run the following command:

 ```
 ip a
 ```

-You should see a similar result as below:
+You should see something similar to this:

 ```
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000